 The coronavirus pandemic has made it clearer than ever that America’s 3.5 million direct care workers are critical to our nation’s health—but that they are not valued accordingly.
-LeadingAge's new study offers a glimpse into a different world—a world in which direct care workers earn at least a living wage.
+LeadingAge's vision for professionalizing the direct caregiving workforce sets out a path toward the sustainable, reimagined workforce of professional caregivers that our nation needs to ensure better care for millions of older Americans.
+Part of that vision, this study offers a glimpse into a different world—a world in which direct care workers earn at least a living wage.
 This groundbreaking research captures the substantial benefits that would accrue throughout our economy if direct care workers earned at least a living wage.
 Using publicly available data and standard economic simulation techniques, LeadingAge researchers found that higher wages would benefit not only direct care workers, but also the direct care field, care recipients, and the economies of local communities in which direct care workers live.

 Specifically, higher wages would:

 - Increase the financial well-being of direct care workers.

 - Reduce turnover and staffing shortages within care settings.

 - Boost worker productivity.

 - Enhance quality of care.

 - Increase overall economic growth in communities where direct care workers live.